zipscene/rediz-lock/README.md

 allows the load of reader locks to be distributed across multiple shards.
 A distributed write lock is locked on every available shard.

+It is also possible for `writeLock()` to automatically detect whether a distributed read lock has been recently established on a key, and automatically choose between a distributed lock and a normal lock.
+To enable this behavior, pass `{ distributed: 'auto' }` to `writeLock()`.
+By default, `readLock()` will set additional flags when operating in distributed mode to allow `writeLock()` to detect this.
+If not using this automatic functionality, this behavior in `readLock()` can be disabled for added efficiency by passing `{ enableDistributedAuto: false }`.

 ## Conflict Resolution Locks

 This type of write lock can be helpful in cases to prevent deadlocks while guaranteeing forward